Farhan-Raza-9/color_1/README.md

 ![image](https://github.com/user-attachments/assets/d7942a00-3a12-48a4-af3f-3e1257ccccfd)

-The model has a basic understanding of common objects and environments, such as skies and trees, and can colorize them in a somewhat realistic manner.
+The model has a basic understanding of common objects and environments, and can colorize them in a somewhat realistic manner.

 However, the output is often far from appealing, with the model struggling to assign appropriate colors to rare or less-common objects(Can see all different outputs in google colab).